MaxAcheson/ethereum_app_integration/README.md

-# module_19_challenge
-My repo for the fintech bootcamp module 19 challenge activity
+# Integrating the Fintech Finder Consulting Application with the Ethereum Blockchain